-Bevssac et al. (2002a) calibrated a technique for the quantification of peak metamorphic temperature, which can be used even in the absence of specific mineral assemblages necessary for classical thermobarometric estimates.
-This technique, Raman Spectroscopy of Carbonaceous Material (RSCM), is based on the observation that sedimentary carbonaceous material (CM) is progressively transformed into graphite at increasing temperature.
-Beyssac et al. (2002a) found a linear relationship between temperature and the structural state of CM quantified by Raman microspectroscopy.
-Because of the irreversible character of graphitization, CM structure is not sensitive to the retrograde path during exhumation of rocks, but only depends on the maximum temperature reached during metamorphism (Beyssac et al., 2002a).
-Temperature can be determined in the range 330-650°C with a calibration-attached accuracy of ± 50 °C due to uncertainties on petrologic data used for the calibration.
-Relative uncertainties on temperature are, however, much smaller (around 10-15 °C; Beyssac et al., 2004).
-For temperature below 330 °C, Lahfid et al. (2010) performed a systematic study of the evolution of the Raman spectrum of CM in low-grade metamorphic rocks in the Glarus Alps (Switzerland).
-They showed that the Raman spectrum of CM is slightly different from the spectrum observed at higher temperature and they established a quantitative correlation between the degree of ordering of CM and temperature.
+334 Raman Spectroscopy of Carbonaceous Material (RSCM), is based on the observation that sedimentary carbonaceous material (CM) is progressively transformed into graphite at 335 increasing temperature.
+Because of the irreversible character of graphitization, CM structure 336 337 is not sensitive to the retrograde path during exhumation of rocks, but depends only on the 338 maximum temperature reached during metamorphism (Beyssac et al., 2002a).
+Temperature 339 was determined in the range 330-650°C with a calibration-attached accuracy of \pm 50 °C due 340 to uncertainties in the petrologic data used for the calibration (Beyssac et al., 2002a).
+Relative uncertainties in temperature estimates were later reduced (around 10-15 °C; Beyssac et al., 341 342 2004).
+For temperature below 330 °C, Lahfid et al. (2010) performed a systematic study of the evolution of the Raman spectrum of CM in low-grade metamorphic rocks in the Glarus 343 344 Alps (Switzerland).
+They showed that the Raman spectrum of CM is slightly different from 345 the spectrum observed at higher temperature and they established a quantitative correlation

 In this work, twelve representative thin-sections previously examined by optical microscopy were selected.
-From them, ten samples were finally analyzed: (according to their larger CM grain-size and content): eight samples belong to the lower formations (Pulo do Lobo and Ribeira de Limas formations), while the other two belong to the Santa Iría formation.
-Polished thin-sections cut perpendicularly to the foliation were analyzed at the Institut de Minéralogie, de Physique des Matériaux et de Cosmochimie at the Sorbonne University of Paris (France).
-We followed closely the analytical procedure described by Beyssac et al.

-(2002a, b; 2003; see supplementary information).
-More than 15 Raman spectra (Fig. 3) were obtained for each sample using a Renishaw InVIA Reflex microspectrometer equipedequipped with a 514.5 nm Modulaser argon laser under circular polarization.
+From these, ten samples were analyzed (according to their larger CM grainsize and content): eight samples belong to the lower Pulo do Lobo and Ribeira de Limas formations, and the other two samples belong to the Santa Iría Formation.
+Polished thinsections cut perpendicularly to the S2 foliation were analyzed at the Institut de Minéralogie, de Physique des Matériaux et de Cosmochimie at the Sorbonne University of Paris (France).
+We followed closely the analytical procedure described by Beyssac et al. (2002a, b; 2003; see supplementary information).
+More than 15 Raman spectra (Fig. 3) were obtained for each sample using a Renishaw InVIA Reflex microspectrometer equipped with a 514.5 nm Modulaser argon laser under circular polarization.
 The laser was focused by a DMLM Leica microscope, and laser power was set below 1 mW at the sample surface.
 The Rayleigh diffusion was eliminated by edge filters and the signal was dispersed using a 1800 g/mm grating and finally analyzed by a Peltier cooled RENCAM CCD detector.
-The recorded spectral window was large to correctly set the background correction, from 700 to 2000 cm-1 in case of low-temperature samples.
+The recorded spectral window was large to precisely determine the background correction, from 700 to 2000 cm-1 in case of low-temperature samples.
 Before each session, the spectrometer was calibrated with a silicon standard.
 CM was systematically analyzed behind a transparent adjacent mineral, generally quartz or white mica grains oriented along S1.
 For a full description of the temperature calculations see the supplementary information.